 - Hydrangeas mean thank you for understanding or being supportive.

 - Yellow or peach roses also symbolize gratitude and friendship.

-- Any flowers that the recipient likes or add color make great thank you baskets.
+- Any flowers the recipient likes or adds color make great thank-you baskets.

 The most beautiful thing about thank you and friendship blooms is that you can have fun with them.
-If you know the person very well, you can be a little daring with these bouquets.
+You can be daring with these bouquets if you know the person very well.

 Love and Friendship